Seed of the woman: Christ

 Jesus is called the "seed of David" at Romans 1:3, and the whole nation of Israel is referred to as the "seed of Jacob" at Jeremiah 33:26.
 For Jesus to be called the "seed of the woman", therefore, is interpreted to mean that he will have no earthly father.
 The phrase "seed of the woman" is sometimes counted as referring to Jesus.

 Identification of the "seed of the woman" with Jesus goes back at least as far as Irenaeus (180 AD), who (along with several other Church Fathers) regarded this verse as "the first messianic prophecy in the Old Testament".
 Serapion, the Bishop of Thmuis, wrote the following:

 Among those who follow a Christological interpretation of the verse, the bruising of the serpent's head is taken to refer primarily to the final defeat of Satan, while the bruising of the heel of the seed of the woman is taken to refer to the crucifixion of Christ.
 Louis Berkhof, for example, wrote: "The death of Christ, who is in a preeminent sense the seed of the woman, will mean the defeat of Satan."

 A tradition found in some old eastern Christian sources (including the Kitab al-Magall and the Cave of Treasures) holds that the serpent's head was crushed at Golgotha, described as a skull-shaped hill at the centre of the Earth, where Shem and Melchizedek had placed the body of Adam.

 In Romans 16:20, there is perhaps the clearest reference to the Protoevangelium in the New Testament, "And the God of peace shall bruise Satan under your feet shortly.
 The grace of our Lord Jesus Christ be with you.
 Amen."
 Here, the seed of the woman is identified as "the God of peace", and yet the Church is identified as the feet that will bruise Satan's head.
 Martin Luther, in his Lectures on Romans, also identifies the seed of the woman with "the word of God in the church".

 Mary

-Catholics often understand the "woman" of Genesis 3:15 to refer primarily to the Virgin Mary, rather than Eve.
+Catholics often understand the "woman" of Genesis 3:15 to refer to the Virgin Mary as well as Eve.
 The text in Genesis is also seen as connecting to the sign the Lord gives to King Achaz through Isaiah 7:14, "Therefore the Lord himself will give you a sign.
 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel."
 The English Douay–Rheims Bible 1609 onwards has "she shall crush thy head, and thou shalt lie in wait for her heel".
 This reading was supported in the Bull Ineffabilis Deus of December 1854 and is defended by Anthony Maas in the 1912 Catholic Encyclopedia.Having interpreted the seed of the serpent as a reference to the followers of Satan, Maas also writes:

 The Anglican-Roman Catholic International Commission explains the controversy: